jmd-dk/concept/concept/docs/tutorial/parameter_files.rst

   that are not unitless.
 For ``boxsize``, the extra fancy unit of :math:`\mathrm{Mpc}/h` is used above, with
   :math:`h \equiv H_0/(100\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1})`
-  determined dynamically from the Hubble constant ``H0`` set further down.
+  inferred dynamically from the Hubble constant ``H0`` set further down.

 * The parameters ``Ωb`` and ``Ωcdm`` of course set the amount of baryons and cold dark matter, respectively.
 Together, these otherwise distinct species